-On 31 December 2012, the directors approved the revaluation of the group's and company's property, plant and equipment, which comprises the Hilton Hotel, the Portomaso car park and related ancillary operations, after assessing the valuations prepared by independent professionally qualified valuers.
+On 31 December 2015, the directors approved the revaluation of the group's and company's property, plant and equipment, which comprises the Hilton Hotel, the Portomaso car park and related ancillary operations, after assessing the valuations prepared by professionally qualified valuers.
 The valuation was made on the basis on fair market value after considering the intrinsic value of the property and net potential returns.
 The book value of the property has been adjusted to the revaluation and the resultant surplus, net of applicable deferred income taxes, has been credited to the revaluation reserve in other comprehensive income within shareholders' equity (Note 12).
-During 2014, these valuations were re-confirmed by professionally qualified valuers.